Data-driven deep learning algorithms for time-varying infection rates of COVID-19 and mitigation measures: Results

-Using data from Italy, South Korea, and the United States starting from the date of the first reported cases in the respective countries to the day before vaccination data was reported.
+Using data from Italy, South Korea, and the United States starting from the date of the first reported cases in the respective countries to the day before vaccination data were reported.
 The cumulative infective and recovered population data are observed to be non-exponential whenever a mitigation measure such as a comprehensive lockdown is detected in the data.
-We take the total population $N$ to be $60.36 \times 10^{6}$, $51.64 \times 10^{6}$, and $328.2 \times 10^{6}$ in Italy, South Korea and USA respectively.
-In Figure \ref{italy_learn_params_01}, Figure \ref{skorea_learn_params_01}, and Figure \ref{usa_learn_params_01}, $M_{\kappa}$ is zero and so $\kappa = 0$ for all the period from the first reported cases to the day before vaccination data is reported.
+We take the total population $N$ to be $60.36 \times 10^{6}$, $51.64 \times 10^{6}$, and $328.2 \times 10^{6}$ in Italy, South Korea and the USA, respectively.
+In Figures \ref{italy_learn_params}a--\ref{usa_learn_params}a, $M_{\kappa}$ is zero and so $\kappa = 0$ for all the period from the first reported cases to the day before vaccination data are reported.
 In addition to learning the parameters, EINN learns $\xi$, the probability that an infective is reported.
-Large $\xi$ indicates high reported infectives.
+High value of $\xi$ indicates large number of reported infectives.